 Emcees, Instructors & Judges

 Sylwia Bielec is a dancer, teacher, performer, curriculum designer and emcee from Montreal.
 She is the house emcee at Cats Corner and has co-emceed the Montreal Swing Riot and CCX.
-She made her West Coast début last year at Lindy Bout XI.
-Above all, Sylwia values collaboration, authenticity and effervescene on the dance floor and in the community.
-She is honoured to share the mic with the great Mark Kihara for Lindy Bout XII.
+She made her West Coast début at Lindy Bout XI, returned for Lindy Bout XII, and we’re excited to have her back for Lindy Bout XIII.
+Above all, Sylwia values collaboration, authenticity and effervescence on the dance floor and in the community.

 Instructors & Judges — Joel & Louise Schwarz